ttanida/rgrg/README.md

 Please read [README_TRAIN_TEST.md](README_TRAIN_TEST.md) for specific information on training and testing the model.

+## Inference

+To generate reports for a list of images, run "**python generate_reports_for_images.py**" in src/full_model/.
+Specify the model checkpoint, the list of image paths and the paths to the txt file with the generated reports in the main function.

 ## Model checkpoint

-You can download the full model checkpoint from this [google drive link](https://drive.google.com/file/d/1P0ewzWKCAS86-poH4ZSf-xibRGpcUFQR/view?usp=sharing).
+You can download the full model checkpoint from this [google drive link](https://drive.google.com/file/d/1rDxqzOhjqydsOrITJrX0Rj1PAdMeP7Wy/view?usp=sharing).

 ## Citation